camaraproject/Commonalities/documentation/API-design-guidelines.md

 But an API design team, for a specific case, can append `/subscriptions` path with a prefix (e.g. `/roaming/subscriptions` and `/connectivity/subscriptions`).
-The rationale for using this alternate pattern should be explicitly provided (e.g., the notification source for each of the supported events may be completely different, in which case, separating the implementations is beneficial).
+The rationale for using this alternate pattern should be explicitly provided (e.g. the notification source for each of the supported events may be completely different, in which case, separating the implementations is beneficial).

 The following table provides `/subscriptions` attributes